MarcusLages/Teamv7Lab4-ISA/backend/README.md

         "words_num": 17,
         "last_updated": "07/10/2025, 15:15:00",
-        "warning": "Word already exists in the dictionary.", "book": "Written or printed work consisting of pages glued or sewn together" }
+        "warning": "Word already exists in the dictionary.", "word": "book",
+        "definition": "Written or printed work consisting of pages glued or sewn together" }
 }
 ```